Medicare Supplement Plan G in Washington State is becoming increasingly popular with Washington seniors.

 When can I enroll in Medicare Supplement Plan G?

 In Washington State, Medicare beneficiaries have an advantage with enrollment.
 State law mandates that anyone 65 or over with Medicare Part A and Part B can purchase a Medigap Plan G with guaranteed issue rights.

 The usual enrollment seasons are as follows:

-The best time to enroll in Medicare Supplement Insurance Plan G in Washington is during your six-month Initial Enrollment Period.
+The best time to enroll in Medicare Supplement Insurance Plan G in Washington State is during your six-month Initial Enrollment Period.
 Beginning on the first day of the month you turn 65 and extending six months out, you can enroll in any Medigap Plan G you choose.